Find out what lecturers across ARU are doing to embed sustainability into their courses.

 The Education for Sustainability team, in partnership with the Law Society and Anglia Law School, organised a series of expert-led environmental law seminars open to both students and lecturers in 2018.
 Speakers included lawyers from Richard Buxton law firm, a senior civil servant from DEFRA, and the Director of the Waikato Public Law and Policy Research Unit.

 As a result, Environmental Law has now been included as a dissertation module in the undergraduate Law course, and will be incorporated into the Master's Law course.
-An interview with one of the students who helped lead this work can be read here.
+Read an interview with one of the students who helped lead this work.

 In September 2017, Dr Nicola Walshe, BA Primary Education Studies Course leader worked with the EfS team to organise a one-day conference designed to engage students in Environmental and Sustainability Education (ESE).